3 steps to send automatic emails in Django - How to send e-mails using python

 Just make some changes in our code to send the emails automatically.
-We will use the G-mail's SMTP server to send the mails.
+We will use the Gmail SMTP server to send the emails.

-But there is a problem to use the g-mail SMTP server i.e due to security reasons google blocks our accounts if wwe send emails directly.
-So to keep it secure we have to enable SMTP service of our g-mail and we will generate specific password for our G-mail account for this specific purpose.
+But there is a problem to use the g-mail SMTP server i.e. due to security reasons google blocks our accounts if we send emails directly.
+So to keep it secure we have to enable SMTP service of our g-mail and we will generate a specific password for our G-mail account for this specific purpose.

-Step 1 First of all let's enable our g-mail account's SMTP service securely .
+First of all, let's enable our g-mail account's SMTP service securely.

 (1.)
 The very first thing you will need to do is to ensure that you have 2-step verification enabled on your primary G-mail account.
-If you do not enable 2-step verification then you will get "invalid Password" error when try to authenticate.
+If you do not enable 2-step verification then you will get an "invalid Password" error when trying to authenticate.

 You can use this link to enable 2-step verification.
 Enable 2-Step verification

 (2.)
-Now you have generate an App Password.
-This will be used as your login password for login into SMTP server for this specific purpose.
+Now you have to generate an App Password.
+This will be used as your login password for login into the SMTP server for this specific purpose.

 Simply choose "other" when creating the app password and give it a name of your choice.

-Note : If you use different mail service then check their port for outgoing mails and check whether the server uses SSL or TLS.
-Thus, according to your email service the above value may change.
-You can get these details of your smtp service provider easily by googling the stuff.
+Note: If you use a different mail service then check their port for outgoing mail and check whether the server uses SSL or TLS.
+Thus, according to your email service, the above value may change.
+You can get these details of your SMTP service provider easily by googling the stuff.

-Step 3 Write a function in views.py file which will be used for sending mails automatically.
+Write a function in the views.py file which will be used for sending emails automatically.
 Use the send_mail function and provide the required arguments to complete the process as shown below.

 from django.core.mail import send_mail